 Freehold Vs Leasehold

 There are two types of property ownership in Ireland: freehold and leasehold.
 Knowing the difference between the two can come up when selling and/or buying a property.
-So freehold versus leasehold - what do you need to know?
+So freehold versus leasehold - is freehold better than leasehold and what do you need to know?

 Owning a property on a leasehold basis means that you own “just” the building and not the land it is on and that your ownership is for a fixed number of years.
 With ownership of a leasehold property, you might be liable for a “ground rent” to your ground landlord; this is the person who owns the ground that the building is on.
 Generally this is a nominal fee because when the initial landlord created the lease, they charged a small rent but it wasn't subject to inflation.
 Sometimes the ground landlord can be a local authority or sometimes it’s a private party/individual so the amount or cost of ground rent can vary.
 If you own the freehold interest on a property, it means that you own the land and any buildings in totality.
 There is no other landlord claiming ownership and as a result, there is no ground rent to be paid.